 A realm represents a land, a place of the player.
 Attacks and defenses are focused on them.
 Each realm corresponds to a special place in the magical world of Spellfire.

-During phase 2, a player can play one new realm.
-This new realm is played into the foremost empty space in the formation or on top of a razed realm; it can’t replace an active (face-up) realm.
-A razed realm is discarded if a new realm is played over the top of it.
+Realms are placed during phase 2 (see phases).
+A new realm takes place either within an empty space in the formation or on top of a razed one.
+It never replaces an active realm.
+A razed realm is discarded when a new realm is played over its top.

-If a player has no realms on the table (razed or unrazed), all champions in his pool are discarded at the end of his current turn.
-A player who has earned spoils of victory (see below) and draws a realm can save his champions from being discarded as long as he plays the realm.
+Players who don't have any razed or unrazed realms on the table will discard all champions in their pool at the end of their turn.
+If a player earns spoils of victory and draws a realm, his champions are not discarded as long as he plays the realm.

-For example, if realms A and E are filled, but A and B have been discarded by events, the player must lay down his next realm into position A. He cannot lay it down into position B or F.
+Example: If the realms A to E are already filled, and A and B have been discarded by events, then the player must lay his next realm in position A. In no way can it be placed in position B or F.

-Each realm protects the two realms directly behind it by shielding them from attack.
-A realm cannot be attacked if it is behind another unrazed realm.
-A razed realm offers no protection.
-Realms that are exposed by a razed realm can be attacked normally.
+As a result, each realm protects the two realms directly behind it by shielding them from attacks.
+A realm cannot be attacked when behind an unrazed realm, and razed realms provide no protection.
+The realms that are exposed by a razed realm are targets for attacks.

-In the formation diagram, realm A protects realms B and C. If A is razed, B and C can be attacked.
-If A and B are razed, C and D can be attacked.
-Realms E and F are still protected.
+According to the formation diagram, realm A protects realms B and C. If realm A is razed, realms B and C could become vulnerable.
+The razing of A and B can allow C and D to be attacked.
+Realms E and F remain safe.
 A realm retains its position in the formation even if other realms are discarded.
-For example, if realms A, B, and C are all discarded, realms D, E, and F do not move up to fill the empty spots.
+If the realms A, B, and C are discarded, the realms D, E, and F do not move to fill the spots.